grscheller/scheller-linux-archive/grok/Java/buildingJava/javaWithAnt/README.md

 ## Java with Ant
-One of the older build tools for Java.
-Make had the problem that you need different make rules for cmd.com on Windows and /bin/sh on Unix.
-Think of Ant as a platform independent version of make which uses XML configuration files.
+Ant is one of the older build tools for Java.
+Make had the problem that different makefile rules were needed for cmd.com on Windows and /bin/sh on Unix.
+Think of Ant as a platform independent version of make, without pattern matching, which uses XML configuration files.

 ### Targets
 ```